Pass & Move (It's the Liverpool Groove)

 "Pass & Move (It's the Liverpool Groove)" was a single released by the English football team Liverpool on 6 May 1996, ahead of their FA Cup final clash with Manchester United.
 It reached number 4 in the UK Singles Chart.

+The song was written by Apollo 440, and recorded (with the Liverpool 1996 squad performing on vocals - with John Barnes on lead rap) at Apollo 440's London (Apollo Control) studio, as well as for a music video amid final mixing sessions at Parr Studios in Liverpool.